-CTE S Standards and Benchmarks 09.06 Define multi-casualty incident (MCI).
+CTE S tandards and Benchmarks 09.05 Comprehend the various types of emergency response modes.
+09.06 Define multi-casualty incident (MCI).
 09.07 Describe the role and responsibility of the PST during a MCI.
 09.08 Define Trauma Center and Trauma Alert criteria.
 09.09 Define Air Rescue Transport Unit.
 09.10 Understand why some EMS calls may require law enforcement and/or fire service response.
 09.11 Describe the PST's role in EMS responder safety.
 10.0 Understand the basic principles of fire services and dispatch processes.
 The student will be able to: 10.01 Review the most commonly used terms in the fire service.
 10.02 Understand the roles and responsibilities of fire service responders.
 10.03 Define types of fire incidents.
 10.04 Know the different types of fire service apparatus used.
 10.05 Define differences between fire emergency and non-emergency incidents.
 10.06 Comprehend the various types of fire response plans.
 10.07 Identify basic precautions taken during a hazardous materials incident.
 10.08 Identify typical locations and various containers used for the storage, transport, use, or disposal of hazardous materials.
 10.09 Describe the use of, and information obtained through, CHEMTREC and the DOT ERG in the identification and mitigation of hazardous materials.
 10.10 Describe the PST's role in firefighter safety.
 10.11 Understand why some fire calls may require law enforcement and/or EMS response.
 11.0 Understand the basic principles of emergency management and homeland security.
 The student will be able to: 11.01 Define the roles and responsibilities of the local, state, and federal emergency management operations.
 11.02 Identify the various types of terrorist threats and disasters.
-11.03 Understand NIMS and identify the roles and responsibilities of the incident command system (ICS).

-CTE S Standards and Benchmarks 11.04 Explain the roles and responsibilities of the Telecommunicator Emergency Response Taskforce (TERT).
+CTE Standa CTE Standards and Benchmarks 11.03 11.03 Understand NIMS and identify the roles and responsibilities of the incident command system (ICS).
+11.04 Explain the roles and responsibilities of the Telecommunicator Emergency Response Taskforce (TERT).
 11.05 Identify the different types of public notification resources utilized by local, state, and federal agencies.
-11.06 Identify examples of incidents that are reported to the county and state watch office or warning point.
-12.0 Comprehend stress management techniques.
+11.06 11.06 Identify examples of incidents that are reported to the county and state watch office or warning point.
+12.0 Comp 2.0 Comprehend stress management techniques.
 The student will be able to: 12.01 Define stress.
-12.02 Identify stress unique to PST's.
-12.03 Identify signs and symptoms of stress.
+12.02 12.02 Identify stress unique to PST's.
+12.03 12.03 Identify signs and symptoms of stress.
 12.04 Identify techniques of stress management.
-12.05 Understand the importance of health and wellness for a PST.
-12.06 Identify components of critical incident stress management (CISM).
+12.05 12.05 Understand the importance of health and wellness for a PST.
+12.06 12.06 Identify components of critical incident stress management (CISM).
 12.07 Identify CISM resources available to the PST.
+12.04 12.05 12.06 Identify techniques of stress management.
+Understand the importance of health and wellness for a PST.
+Identify components of critical incident stress management (CISM).